ENVIRONMENTAL DESIGN // St. Mary's Hall

 The University of Dayton has recently renovated this space in an effort to bring together student services by making the spaces closer in proximity to one another.
 The UDQuickly published an article on September 27, 2016, written by Shannon Shelton Miller that describes this space.
 Miller writes, “Flyer Student Services, formerly known as the Office of Student Accounts and Flyers First, provides assistance with financial aid, registrar/registration, student accounts and veterans services.
-The new office is the culmination of University efforts during the past year to reorganize St. Mary’s Hall by moving student-focused units to an expanded space on the first floor.”2
+The new office is the culmination of University efforts during the past year to reorganize St. Mary’s Hall by moving student-focused units to

 The students and faculty of Ligature Studio ( in the Department of Art & Design) developed a holistic design concept that fosters a community-oriented environment for this unique space.
 Inspired by the Marianist charism and the students’ vision of the future, the design concept evokes a spirit to this hallway and its physical passage of individuals through time and serves as a metaphor to students’ educational, spiritual, and life journeys.
 The environmental design carries on the themes of student-oriented, nature, history, heritage, community space, Marianist Charism, and the recognition and embodiment of Mary.